 Domain Join Enable this toggle to specify that the resulting VM will be joined to one of Active Directory domains that are registered with your Horizon Cloud tenant as part of the automated process.
 When enabled, select the Active Directory domain from the drop-down list.
 The resulting VM will be joined to the selected domain.
 Domain administrator accounts in that domain will be able to log in to the resulting VM.

-Enable Public IP Address Enable this toggle to configure a public IP address for this master VM.
+Enable Public IP Address Enable this toggle to configure a public IP address for this base VM.
 When enabled, the VM gets both a private IP address and a public one.

-When this toggle is disabled, the VM is configured with only a private IP address in your Microsoft Azure environment.
+When this toggle is switched off, the VM is configured with only a private IP address in your Microsoft Azure environment.

 Important: Keeping the default setting is strongly recommended to help prevent you from encountering Microsoft Windows Sysprep issues that might occur when the VM is later published as an image.

-- Removes Windows Store applications that come in the base Windows 10 operating system by default.
-These Windows 10 default applications are ones provided by AppX packages in the Windows 10 operating system.
+- Removes most of the Windows Store applications that come in those base Windows 10 operating systems by default.
+These Windows 10 default applications are ones provided by AppX packages in the operating system.

-For more details, see Deciding to Remove Windows Store Apps When Using the Import Desktop Wizard.
+For more details, see Using the Remove Windows Store Apps Option When Using the Import Desktop Wizard.

 - Provide administration details.